Urban Farm and Kitchen

 Dolly Parton's Coleslaw Recipe

-This southern-style creamy coleslaw gets the seal of approval from Dolly Parton herself.
+Dolly Parton's Coleslaw is a southern-style creamy coleslaw that gets the seal of approval from the queen herself.
 The not so secret ingredient is dill pickles and their juice.
 This delicious one-bowl recipe is easy to make and comes together in no time!

 coleslaw plated in a small plate.